Airmanf7/FinTechUMiamiHomework/homework1/Readme.md

 #### Project within Terra: TerraUSD

+##### Brief description of project: Website offering services based around a crypto stable coin pegged to the fiat US doller.

 ### Website: terra.money

 <p>The company was founded in January 2018.
 Terra also consists of a group of businesses including Terraform Labs which was the original entity that supports Terra.money.
 Terraform labs exists to provide research and supports investment into startup businesses that wish to work with Terra.
 Other business modules include Anchor which is the platform to deposit and borrow the stablecoin token UST.